zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Open Scenes Folder Button
 The SCN button opens the scenes folder for the current project in a new window on your desktop.
 This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).

+Open Sourceimages Folder Button
+The SRC button opens the sourceimages folder for the current project in a new window on your desktop.
+This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).

 Open Images Folder Button
 The IMG button opens the images folder for the current project in a new window on your desktop.
 This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).